Vinyl-Davyl/Vinyl-Davyl/README.md

 ### the nothing

-- believe the best work comes from breaking things and rebuilding them better
+- believes best work comes from breaking things and rebuilding them better
 - happiest collaborating with other builders and contributing to open source
 - driven by equal parts curiosity and creativity
 - before vinyl, there was sirholmes